jiehan-dev/nodejs-api-assessment/README.md

 5. In the project directory, open a terminal and run `npm start` to start the server.
 It will automatically sync the database schema.

 6. Alternatively, run `npm run dev` to have nodemon automatically restarting the application when file changes are detected.
-This command will also drop the existing tables and create the tables agin.
+This command will also drop the existing tables and create the tables again.

 7. To check on unit tests, run `npm test`.